-Due date: January 24th
+Due date: January 26th

 4. Read Heidi Neumark's Breathing Space: A Spiritual Journey in the South Bronx.
 Write an impact summary on the five most important things you learned from this book about contextualized mission.
 Discuss how these ideas might influence your own approach to such things as worship, pastoral ministry, and cultivating organizational change.
 (You do not need to footnote every reference to the book.
 Simply give the page number in brackets.)
 Avoid long quotations.
-Submit this summary electronically to the course TA via Quercus.
+Upload this summary in a Word document on Quercus.